kkufieta/CarND-Advanced-Lane-Lines/writeup_template.md

 #### Solution
 I implemented a working pipeline to detect lane lines in certain conditions.
 The pipeline works well for the project video, but the conditions are close to perfect in that video.
 It fails only rarely when the shadows are large, and that could be avoided if I implemented a simple filter to throw out outliers (badly detected lines).

+My pipeline does not work for the challenge videos, because there are too many other "lines" that it detects as lane lines.
+I might be able to solve that for the easier challenge video by cropping the sight area of the car (like we did in Project 1), but that would not work for the harder challenge video (probably?).
+I'd love to learn how those challenge videos can be solved.

 Here's what I'd like to do to improve my pipeline: Check my detected lines for sanity.
 Make sure they're parallel, that the calculated radius and vehicle position is only slightly deviating from the previous one.
 That way I can tell if I truly detected lane lines, or if I failed at detecting lines.